The Italian Academy’s School of Sustainability

 SILK: Sustainability, Innovation, Legacy and Knowledge on Lake Como

 This course explores how sustainability, innovation, and local heritage shape Lake Como’s unique cultural and economic landscape, with a focus on its long-standing silk tradition.
 Through lectures, field visits, workshops, and team-based design activities, students learn how local craftsmanship and entrepreneurship adapt to contemporary challenges.
-Working with the Design Thinking method, participants develop creative solutions to a real-world challenge and present their final projects to faculty and local partners.

 Italian Language Courses